Zellnor Myrie: New York State Senate

 Myrie supports financial institutions having the right to deny lending capital to ammunition and gun industries.
 Myrie has advocated for requiring food regulators to target corporations that advertise unhealthy foods.
 In 2021, Myrie was one of two members of the New York State Senate to vote against a bill designating baseball as the official state sport of New York.

 In 2021, Myrie authored the Community Violence Intervention Act, which declared gun violence a public health crisis and which provides millions of dollars to local hospital- and community-based violence intervention programs.
 Myrie also authored a first-in-the-nation law that classifies illegal gun sales as a nuisance, which could open gun manufacturers to liability.

 2025 New York City mayoral campaign

 On May 9, 2024, Myrie announced that he was forming an exploratory committee to prepare for a potential campaign for Mayor of New York City in the 2025 mayoral election.
 He officially launched his campaign on December 3, 2024.
 During his campaign, Myrie proposed to increase housing supply in New York City by 700,000 homes by allowing more housing in neighborhoods with stringent zoning rules, in order to alleviate the housing shortage in the city.
+His candidacy was characterized as supportive of the YIMBY (Yes In My Backyard) movement.

 Myrie ran to the right of Democratic Socialist Zohran Mamdani in the Democratic Party primary.
+He supported Mamdani in the general election.